Wednesday, May 27, 2009

 Dink jumps off the train in San Diego, leaving Linda behind, and rejoins his father in Tijuana.
 The Champ agrees to fight the Mexican heavyweight boxing champion, for which he would receive $20,000 for a win.
 The fight is particularly brutal, one of the more punishing bouts depicted on film.
 However, the Champ knocks out the Mexican fighter and wins, only to faint on the way back to the dressing room.
 It's there that he dies after a tearful discussion with Dink.
 Cooper's cries of "I want the Champ!
 I want the Champ!" are pretty heartbreaking to watch.
 He had been nominated the year before as Best Actor for the film Skippy, the youngest (at age 9) person nominated for an acting Oscar at that time.
 Unsurprisingly, he's still the youngest person ever to be nominated for Best Actor.
 He deserved another nomination for his performance in The Champ, but the Academy had limited the number of nominees in the category that year to only three.

 What stands out the most about this film, written by the legendary Frances Marion, who also won the Oscar for Best Original Screenplay of 1931-1932, is the father-son relationship.
 Beery and Cooper were in a couple of movies together, and they have an easy rapport with each other.
 The film was remade in 1979 with Jon Voight as the father and Ricky Shroeder as the son; Faye Dunaway played the role of the wife who left the champ years earlier.
-It's a far inferior version of the original.
+It's an inferior version of the original.
 The Beery-Cooper version has far more heart than the remake, and it earns our sympathy for the characters in a far more honest fashion.

 There's one other moment that struck me when watching The Champ.
 One of Dink's friends is a young African American boy named Jonah, played by Jesse Scott.
 This film was made during a time of Jim Crow laws and legal segregation, yet Jonah and Dink are great friends and everyone accepts this as being completely unremarkable.
 Even more astonishing is an interchange between Dink and his mother when they first meet at the racetrack.
 He introduces her to Jonah and points out that his friend is "colored."
 She smiles and replies that Jonah is "kind of a pretty color."
 I know that such dialogue as that would be seen as hopelessly racist nowadays, but that must have been a truly radical statement in 1931.
 Marion always had a way of infusing her scripts with a sense of social justice.
 It's one of the many reasons that her films like The Champ still seem just as watchable today.

-Oscar Wins: Actor (Beery) and Story
+Oscar Wins: Best Actor (Wallace Beery) and Best Original Story

-Other Oscar Nominations: Picture and Director
+Other Oscar Nominations: Outstanding Production and Best Director (King Vidor)

 No comments: